mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

   - may have higher latency
   - not supported on global secondary indexes
   - use more throughput capacity than eventually consistent reads

+### Cross-Region Replication

+You can create tables that are automatically replicated across two or more AWS Regions, with full support for multimaster writes.
+This gives you the ability to build fast, massively scaled applications for a global user base without having to manage the replication process.

 ### DynamoDB capacity modes

 - On-demand